IBM/guardium-helm/README.md

 ```

 **Root Cause:**
-Your GDP server uses an **enterprise CA certificate** (such as Internal CA, corporate CA, or self-signed certificate) that is not in the Java default truststore.
+Your GDP server uses an **enterprise CA certificate** (such as IBM Internal CA, corporate CA, or self-signed certificate) that is not in the Java default truststore.
 The VA Scanner's Java application cannot validate the certificate chain.

 **Common Examples:**
--  Internal CA certificates
+- IBM Internal CA certificates
 - Corporate/Enterprise CA certificates
 - Self-signed certificates
 - Private CA certificates